klayu/t2/content/en/blog/passive-income-on-h1b.md

 The U.S. Treasury Department conducts regular auctions to issue new T-notes and T-bonds, and investors can buy and sell them on the secondary market through brokers and financial institutions.

-Now you know, these three term, I want you to start by dipping your toes gentley by buying a 30 day T-Bill for a small amount.
+Now you know, these three terms, I want you to start by dipping your toes gentley by buying a 30 day T-Bill for a small amount.
 Say 10,000$.

 **Follow these steps : **

 Investing in treasury bills is straightforward.
 You can invest in them directly through the TreasuryDirect.gov website, or you can buy them through a broker like Fidelity or Vanguard.
 Here are the steps to invest in T-bills:

 **1. Open a TreasuryDirect account**: If you want to invest directly in T-bills, you need to open a TreasuryDirect account.
 The process is simple and can be done online.
-Open it here [TreasuryDirect](https://www.treasurydirect.gov/)
+Open it here [TreasuryDirect.gov](https://www.treasurydirect.gov/)

 **2. Fund your account**: Once your account is open, you need to fund it.
 You can do this through a bank transfer, a payroll deduction, or a check.